Faith-Okamoto/GWAS_pipeline/README.md

 ------------------------------------------------------------------------

 7.  **Annotate and visualize GWAS results**
-    -I’ve included 2 options for submitting GWAS jobs in the **all_commands.sh** file.
-    -Option 2 is better since it’s easier to manage array jobs. -Option 2 requires phenotypes.txt file in the data directory.
-    **create_array_files.R** will create this file.
 -   All downstream steps in the pipeline are dependent on the completion of the GWAS jobs.
 -   These include: prepping PheWAS database, calling QTLs, submitting Manhattan plot jobs, creating regional association plots (Locuszoom) etc.
-    -Algorithm for calling QTLs (calling_qtls_manyTraits_subtractGRM.sh)
+-   Algorithm for calling QTLs (calling_qtls_manyTraits_subtractGRM.sh)
     is described in Genetic mapping section of this paper:
     <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7511439/>
-    -If the algorithm for calling QTLs, calls multiple QTLs on the same chromosome, then we perform conditional analysis to establish independence.
+-   If the algorithm for calling QTLs, calls multiple QTLs on the same chromosome, then we perform conditional analysis to establish independence.
-    -*table3.R* : This script annotates the QTLs.
-(Defines LD r2 based intervals, gets genes from Rat Genome Database, adds Strain Distribution Pattern (SDP) for HS founders
+-   *table3.R* : This script annotates the QTLs.
+(Defines LD r2 based
+    intervals, gets genes from Rat Genome Database, adds Strain Distribution Pattern (SDP) for HS founders
 -   We used SnpEff to perform variant annotation.